Add text watermark images to Word docs with Java

 - GroupDocs.Watermark for Java (version 24.11 or later).

-- Maven or a similar build tool to manage dependencies.
+- Maven (or another build tool) to manage dependencies.

 Setting Up GroupDocs.Watermark for Java